 Better for: Neither (see a psychiatrist for medication)

 Ideal world: everyone who needs therapy can access it.
 Reality: accessible AI support is better than inaccessible human therapy.
+Use both if you can.

 No. ILTY is not a replacement for therapy, and we're clear about that.
 For serious mental health conditions, professional treatment is essential.
 ILTY is for everyday emotional support—the moments when you need to talk through something but don't need (or can't access) a therapist.